CivicActions/accessibility/_people/mike-gifford.md

 external: false
 ---

 Mike Gifford is a CivicActions Accessibility team member and a Drupal Core Accessibility Maintainer.
 He has been actively involved in the accessibility unconference community and founder of Ottawa's A11yYOW meetup.
-He's also completed the [DHS Section 508 Standards for Web](https://www.dhs.gov/trusted-tester) certification.
+He's also a certified [IAAP WAS (Web Accessibility Specialist)](https://www.accessibilityassociation.org/s/certification) and has completed the [DHS Section 508 Standards for Web](https://www.dhs.gov/trusted-tester) certification.